2009 IIHF World Championship Division III

-The 2009 IIHF World Championship Division III was an international ice hockey tournament run by the International Ice Hockey Federation.
-The tournament was contested on April 10–16, 2009 in Dunedin, New Zealand.
+The 2009 IIHF World Championship Division III was an international ice hockey tournament organized by the International Ice Hockey Federation.
+The tournament was contested from 10 to 16 April 2009 in Dunedin, New Zealand.
 Mongolia withdrew from the tournament and therefore forfeited all of their games.
+Division III represents the fourth level of the Ice Hockey World Championships.

 Venue

 All matches were contested at the Dunedin Ice Stadium, St. Kilda, Dunedin.
 This venue is the home ice of the Dunedin Thunder ice hockey team.
 The Dunedin Ice Stadium was used later the same month for the 2009 World Senior Curling Championships.